Fournette leads Jags’ 26-24 comeback over Broncos

 The Jaguars also recorded their first takeaway of the season despite missing star cornerback Jalen Ramsey, who was deactivated and missed a game for the first time in his four-year NFL career.
 He missed practice all week, first with an illness, then a back injury and finally for paternity leave.

-Denver led 17-6 and was driving for another score just before halftime when safety Ronnie Harrison intercepted Flacco, who airmailed a pass to Emmanuel Sanders.
-That set up Lambo’s second field goal, cutting Jacksonville’s deficit to 17-6 at the half.
+Denver led by two TDs and was driving for another score just before halftime when safety Ronnie Harrison intercepted Flacco, who airmailed a pass to Emmanuel Sanders.
+That led to Lambo’s second field goal, pulling the Jaguars to 17-6 at the break.

+“We weren’t going to freak out,” Minshew said.
+“We were down 11 and we got some points just before half; that was huge.
+We knew we were going to get the ball back and have a chance to get right back in the game.
+We never doubted.”

 Coming out of the break, the Jaguars employed a heavy front with 308-pounder Cedric Ogbuehi serving as an eligible receiver and extra blocker for Fournette.